MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/use-design-studio.md

     - ProfessorKendrick
 ---

-# Tour maker studio
+# Use design studio

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The Power Page maker studio is an intuitive click and drag interface that enables low-code makers to build and configure rich business web apps.
+The Power Page design studio is an intuitive click and drag interface that enables low-code makers to build and configure rich business web apps.
 It has four marquee experiences called workspaces that focus on specific user jobs:

 - **Pages workspace** enables you to design and build webpages with in-context editing and add content with no- and low-code widgets such as text, image, video, PowerBI reports, lists, forms and others.
 Learn more about Pages workspace.